exoplatform/platform-public-distributions/plf-tomcat-resources/src/main/resources/README.txt

     * crash	: Common Reusable SHell to interact with the JVM
     * acme (*)	: A demo website built with eXo Platform 4 (cf. next section for its usage)
     * cmis (*)	: Content Management Interoperability Services
-    * ide (*)	: Integrated development environment to develop applications online
+    * ide (*)	: Integrated development environment to develop applications online (cf. next section for its usage)
     * wai (*)	: A demo website following Accessibility standards

 On Windows, Open a DOS prompt command, go to PLF_HOME directory and type the command: